 ~ Mickey Trescott, Author of The Autoimmune Paleo Cookbook

 “The AIP reintroduction protocol can be tricky, as there are so many foods to evaluate, and reintroducing them one at a time can be difficult.
 Until now, there hasn’t been a book devoted just to this part of the protocol.
 After reading Eileen Laird’s e-book, we realized this was the piece so many of you were missing.”

-~ Melissa Hartwig, Author of It Starts with Food and The Whole30
+~ Melissa Hartwig, founder of The Whole30

 “Science is awesome, but for me to really get into something, I need some ‘data with soul.’
 Eileen shares her own healing story with us & includes a sample reintro journal.
 Had I read something like that at the start of my reintroduction attempts I would have been so much less confused about what my own process might involve.
 I’d have had the hope of healing from Eileen’s own story and, most importantly, I would have understood how much time I need to invest.”

 ~ Angie Alt, Author of The Alternative Autoimmune Cookbook

 “I tried a couple of reintroductions a month ago and it didn’t work, even though I thought I was being careful.
 I’m reading your book and I see what I did wrong.
 Your diary of introductions really hit home.
 Thank you for putting this ebook together, it’s already taught me a lot.”